 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Intercontinental Exchange's is 0.9298.
 This would suggest that Intercontinental Exchange's shares are less volatile than average (for this exchange).

 Intercontinental Exchange overview

-Intercontinental Exchange, Inc. operates regulated exchanges, clearing houses, and listings venues for commodity, financial, fixed income, and equity markets in the United States, the United Kingdom, the European Union, Singapore, Israel, and Canada.
+Intercontinental Exchange, Inc. , together with its subsidiaries, engages in the provision of market infrastructure, data services, and technology solutions for financial institutions, corporations, and government entities in the United States, the United Kingdom, the European Union, Singapore, India, Abu Dhabi, Israel, and Canada.
 It operates through three segments: Exchanges, Fixed Income and Data Services, and Mortgage Technology.
-The company operates marketplaces for listing, trading, and clearing an array of derivatives contracts and financial securities, such as commodities, interest rates, foreign exchange, and equities, as well as corporate and exchange-traded funds; trading venues, including 12 regulated exchanges and six clearing houses; and offers futures and options products for energy, agricultural and metals, financial, cash equities and equity, over-the-counter, and other markets, as well as listings and data and connectivity services.
-It also provides fixed income data and analytic, fixed income execution, CDS clearing, and other multi-asset class data and network services.
-In addition, the company offers proprietary and comprehensive mortgage origination platform, which serves residential mortgage loans; network and closing solutions that provides customers connectivity to the mortgage supply chain and facilitates the secure exchange of information; data and analytics services; and Data as a Service for lenders to access data and origination information.
-Intrinsic Exchange Group has partnership with NYSE and NYSE to launch a new asset class to power a sustainable future.
+The company operates regulated marketplaces for listing, trading, and clearing an array of derivatives contracts and financial securities, such as commodities, interest rates, foreign exchange, and equities, as well as corporate and exchange-traded funds; and trading venues, including regulated exchanges and clearing houses.
+It also offers energy, agricultural and metals, and financial futures and options; and cash equities and equity options, and over-the-counter and other markets, as well as listings and data and connectivity services.
+In addition, the company provides fixed income data and analytic, fixed income execution, CDS clearing, and other multi-asset class data and network services.
+Further, it offers proprietary and comprehensive mortgage origination platform, which serves residential mortgage loans; closing solutions that provides customers connectivity to the mortgage supply chain and facilitates the secure exchange of information; data and analytics services; and Data as a Service for lenders to access data and origination information.

 Stocks similar to Intercontinental Exchange